babel/website/docs/parser.md

 - **allowAwaitOutsideFunction**: By default, `await` use is only allowed inside of an async function or, when the `topLevelAwait` plugin is enabled, in the top-level scope of modules.
-Set this to `true` to also acept it in the top-level scope of scripts.
+Set this to `true` to also accept it in the top-level scope of scripts.

 - **allowReturnOutsideFunction**: By default, a return statement at